New US embassy designs make a bold statement

-(CNN)Later this year, the new U.S. Embassy in London will open, a giant glass cube on a formerly industrial site south of the River Thames.
+(CNN)Later this year, the new US Embassy in London will open, a giant glass cube on a formerly industrial site south of the River Thames.

 The embassy, which cost a record $1 billion, provoked controversy almost from the moment it was announced.
 Some critics complained the design, by the firm KieranTimberlake of Philadelphia, is too forbidding.
 (The embassy sits behind a ring of ponds and gardens, essentially a modern moat.)